Understanding Your Algorithm Project

 The name or organisation name of the algorithm developer.CHANGELOG.md

-A log of all notable changes made to this project.LICENSE
+A log of all notable changes made to this project.README.md

 A default page which is shown on the code repository.
 It contains the description, license, plugin URL and developers.__main__.py